Dtcreation/Firmware-Molise-Wanhao/README.md

 Molise 1.4 firmware is provided to you free of charge, in an "as is" state.
 We cannot be held responsible for any damage it may do to your 3D printer if it occurs.
 Please proceed with caution.

-To make your task easier, the molise firmware is supplied to you "pre-compiled" for the following 3 scenarios:
+To make your task easier, the molise firmware is supplied to you "pre-compiled" for the following 6 scenarios:

 - D12/230 Stock + MBL (Z driver A4988) Mono and Dual
 - D12/230 Stock + BLTouch (Z driver A4988) Mono and Dual
 - D12/230 Stock + TouchMi (Z driver A4988) Mono and Dual
+- D12/300 Stock + MBL (Z driver TMC2209) Mono and Dual
+- D12/300 Stock + BLTouch (Z driver TMC2209) Mono and Dual
+- D12/300 Stock + TouchMi (Z driver TMC2209) Mono and Dual

 If you like it or would like to contribute to other improvements of this firmware, please consider the possibility of donating to: